mrseanryan/gpt-code-commenter/README.md

 - With a simple prompt, we ask the LLM to annotate the given code, following conventions for that language.

-- `NOTE` - this tool still requires manual supervision: currently larger files may become truncated by the LLM.
+- `NOTE` - this tool still requires manual supervision: If outputting back to the same location, please check the results before committing the changes.
 By default the tool outputs to stdout OR to a new directory.

 ## Usage